Skip to article frontmatterSkip to article content

 --database events \

---backup-dir /data/backups/mongodb/events \
+--backup-dir /data/backups/document_db/events \

 --max-backups 90

-# MongoDB experiments - every 6 hours
+# Document database experiments - every 6 hours

-0 */6 * * * madsci-mongodb-backup create \
+0 */6 * * * madsci-document-db-backup create \

 --mongo-url mongodb://localhost:27017 \